 Because leadership is best learned through experience, this course will engage students in intensive simulations, small group exercises, and cases (including a hydropower dam in South America, the protection of tropical rainforests in Indonesia, the threat of sea level rise in the Maldives, the battle over the Keystone Pipeline, and the negotiation of the Paris Climate Agreement.)
 This course will help students develop the core skills that environmental leaders use to build power and advance their goals:

-- Organizing: Environmental leaders are rarely invited to the negotiating table, so they must start by building power.
-We will study how environmental leaders develop a campaign strategy, identify allies and build coalitions.
+Organizing: Since they are rarely invited to the negotiating table, environmental leaders must start by building power, and we will study how leaders develop a campaign strategy, identify allies and build coalitions to get results.

-- Communications: Environmental leaders create a compelling message, use persuasive speaking, and mobilize both traditional and digital media.
+Communications: Leaders develop influence through persuasive speaking, creating a compelling message, and mobilizing both traditional and digital media.

-- Negotiation: Environmental leaders have to decide when to fight and when to compromise.
-We will learn how leaders use a diagnostic process to create value for both sides and negotiate complex multi-party agreements.
+Negotiation: We will learn how leaders map a negotiation strategy, attempt to create value for both sides, and negotiate complex multi-party agreements.

 Advocacy: Leaders need the skills to lobby elected officials, recruit allies and pass legislation.